jrdegbe/thamesthrive-api/docs/resources/aws_resource.md

 # Plugins

-Plugins are automatically installed when you connect the AWS to Tracardi.
+Plugins are automatically installed when you connect the AWS to ThamesThrive.
 Please search them in Workflow editor by typing "AWS" or "Amazon"